Toric Stacks II: Intrinsic Characterization of Toric Stacks

 \begin{lemma} Let $\X$ be an algebraic stack over a field $k$, with reductive stabilizers at geometric points, and let $G$ be a diagonalizable group over $k$ which acts on $\X$.
 Then $[\X/G]$ has reductive stabilizers at geometric points. \end{lemma} \begin{proof} Let $f\colon \spec K\to [\X/G]$ be a geometric point (i.e.~$K$ be a separably closed extension of the field $k$).
 Then $f$ is the image of some geometric point $\tilde f\colon \spec K\to \X$.
 We have the following diagram, in which the square is cartesian:

 An automorphism $\phi$ of $f$ in $[X/G]$ induces an automorphism of $\pi\circ f$, which is a $K$-point of $G$.
-By cartesianness of the square, this image in $G$ is the identity if and only if $\phi$ is induced by an automorphism of $\tilde f$, so we get an exact sequence
+Since the square is cartesian, this image in $G$ is the identity if and only if $\phi$ is induced by an automorphism of $\tilde f$, so we get an exact sequence

 (exactness on the left follows from the fact that $\X\to [\X/G]$ is representable).
 So the stabilizer of the point of $[\X/G]$ is an extension of a subgroup of $G$ by the stabilizer of a pre-image in $\X$.
-Since $G$ is diagonalizable, any subgroup of it is diagonalizable, and so reductive.
+Since $G$ is diagonalizable, any subgroup is diagonalizable, and so is reductive.
 An extension of reductive groups is reductive. \end{proof}

 Recall that a morphism $f\colon X\to Y$ is \emph{Stein} if $f_*\O_X=\O_Y$.